Acoustic tag: Tags

-Acoustic Tags are produced in many different shapes and sizes depending on the type of species being studied, or the type of environment in which the study is conducted.
-Sound parameters such as frequency and modulation method are chosen for optimal detectability, and signal level.
+Acoustic tags are produced in many different shapes and sizes depending on the study organism or study environment.
+The battery life of acoustic tags varies by size, with some larger tags lasting over four years.
+Sound parameters such as frequency and modulation method are chosen for optimal detectability and signal level.
 For oceanic environments, frequencies less than 100 kHz range are often used, while frequencies of several hundreds of kilohertz are more common in for studies in rivers and lakes.